-The ambient air quality monitoring station for Hobart is located in New Town near the Tasmanian Hockey Centre, approximately 3.5 km north-east of Hobart CBD.
+The main ambient air quality monitoring station for Hobart is located in New Town near the Tasmanian Hockey Centre, approximately 3.5 km north-east of Hobart CBD.
 This station was originally situated at Prince of Wales Bay, however, after a review of the Tasmanian Air Monitoring Plan in 2005, the site was found to give inadequate representation of the air quality in residential areas of greater Hobart.
-In 2006, it was moved to its current location where the measurements are more representative of the air quality in greater Hobart.
+In 2006, it was moved to its current location where the measurements are believed to be more representative of the air quality in greater Hobart.

 validated data portal.

-Today's unvalidated air quality data from New Town air station
+Recent unvalidated air quality data from New Town air station

 In keeping with legislative requirements the data are reported in Australian Eastern Standard Time (AEST) throughout the year.